Blue Origin Stock: 3 Great Ways to Invest In Space

 Blue Origin Stock

-Blue Origin stock is not available to buy on any stock exchange because it is a private company owned by Jeff Bezos.
+Blue Origin stock is not available on any stock exchange because it is a private company owned by Jeff Bezos.
 Blue Origin stock is majority owned by Jeff Bezos, with seed funding from Nasa and the United States Space Force.

 Blue Origin Stock Price

-The is no publicly available Blue Origin stock price because Blue Origin is privately owned and not listed on any stock exchange in the USA or internationally.
+There is no publicly available Blue Origin stock price because Blue Origin is privately owned and not listed on any stock exchange in the USA or internationally.

-Blue Origin shares do have a value, but the stock price is not publicly available; it is negotiated with private equity funds during funding rounds.
+Blue Origin shares have a value, but the stock price is not publicly available; it is negotiated with private equity funds during funding rounds.

 Some publicly traded companies that manufacture space capsules and rockets have stock prices, such as Boeing Company (NYSE: BA), Lockheed Martin (NYSE: LMT), and Northrop Grumman (NYSE: NOC).